A Heterogeneous Graph-Based Multi-Task Learning for Fault Event Diagnosis in Smart Grid: Conclusion

 \section{Conclusion}

 In this paper, we proposed an MTL-GNN capable of performing $5$ different tasks simultaneously even with a sparse node-set.
 This sparse node-set is generated with a novel algorithm and to the best of our knowledge this is the first work that uses a GNN explainability algorithm for an informed node selection.
+There are some challenges associated with the proposed method that can be addressed in an extension of this work.
+The proposed architecture requires more hyperparameter tuning compared to a single-task learning model.
+A possible future work is automating the process of hyperparameter selections.

+Besides that, the number of tasks needed for a distribution network needs to be specified in advance to configure the model architecture.
+For example, if the power distribution system requires only fault detection and localization, the architecture needs to be modified prior to deployment.
+A more adaptive framework for optional number of tasks can be of interest.